AnnaKh85/eCommerce-app/README.md

+# E-commerce Application

+## Overview

+An e-commerce application designed for selling bicycles online.
+It provides a platform for users to browse a wide range of bicycles and manage their orders.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.